 I’ve lived in Northern California my entire life and spent the bulk of my 1970s childhood outdoors playing freely in the neighborhood and going camping with my family.
 As a teen we lived in a state park, where I rode my BMX bike and hiked with my dog on the weekdays when visitation was low, and spent a ton of time in the creek and walnut orchard behind our house.
 Biology was always my favorite subject and i always had a lot of support from my family in my curiosities and collections.

-I attended City College of San Francisco, where I worked in the Biology Department and UC Davis, where I worked in the herpetology lab.
+I attended City College of San Francisco, where I worked in the Biology Department and then transferred to UC Davis and volunteered in the herpetology lab.
 Upon graduation I worked for a time at UC Berkeley, preparing biology labs and working with animal care.
 The bureaucratic lifestyle was not for me…

 My life mentor encouraged me over a period of years to become a teacher, and I finally did!
 I became a preschool teacher.
 I became the preschool’s Garden Teacher and thus began my career as an outdoor educator.
 I started Outside School originally as an after school program at local elementary schools before becoming a Forest School Teacher at another school.
 Here’s a link information about the prior rendition of Outside School: